rust-lang/rust/src/doc/trpl/macros.md

 macro code are harder to interpret, because they describe problems in the expanded code, not the source-level form that developers use.

-These drawbacks make macros something of a‘feature of last resort’.
+These drawbacks make macros something of a ‘feature of last resort’.
 That’s not to say that macros are bad; they are part of Rust because sometimes they’re needed for truly concise, well-abstracted code.
 Just keep this tradeoff in mind.